 “A birthday is a time to reflect on the year gone by, but to also set your goals for the upcoming year.” – Catherine Pulsifer

 April 18th.
-Forty-two years ago, I entered the world in a hospital in Passaic, New Jersey at around 12:06 PM – just in time for lunch!
+Forty-three years ago, I entered the world in a hospital in Passaic, New Jersey at around 12:06 PM – just in time for lunch!

-Forty-two years.
+Forty-three years.
 I thought my fortieth birthday was hard to swallow.
-While I realize only two years have passed since, the shock of that number has been lingering on my mind over the last few days.
+While I realize only three years have passed since, the shock of that number has been lingering on my mind over the last few days.

 As Pulsifer says, birthday reflections are common.

 As a young boy, I used to wonder why people would say that.
 I mean, weren’t birthdays for balloons, presents, cake and claiming one day out of the year solely as your own?

 But I get it now.
 As the years continue to drift by, we begin to question our mortality.
 We begin to firmly understand life’s realities, and recognize that our time here on earth is not infinite.

 But last night I came across this quote: “A birthday is just another day where you go to work and people give you love.
 Age is just a state of mind, and you are as old as you think you are.
 You have to count your blessings and be happy.” – Abhisek Backchan